Buddy Miles: 1970s: More bands and collaborations

 In 1973, Miles recorded an album with the Gun's Adrian Gurvitz called Chapter VII, as well as drummed on a song from Gurvitz's project Three Man Army's album Third of a Lifetime.
 The Chapter VII album cover included photos of Miles and his family along with some shots of Carlos Santana, Jimi Hendrix, and Sly Stone.
 In 1974 Miles released All The Faces Of Buddy Miles on CBS produced by Johnny Bristol, an album aimed at the funk and soul market.
 It included "Pull Yourself Together," which gave Miles a chart placement on the R&B charts when it was issued as a 7" single.
 Another track, "I'm Just A Kiss Away", was a huge dance hit amongst followers of the UK "rare groove."

 Miles was signed by the record label, Casablanca Records.
-Miles' work for the label included the album released under his own name, Bicentennial Gathering of the Tribes (1976).
+Miles' work for the label included the album released under his own name, More Miles Per Gallon.
+From that album he had a national hit with, "Rockin' and Rollin' on the Streets of Hollywood".
+The following year, he released Bicentennial Gathering of the Tribes (1976).
 The album's liner notes a quote from President John F. Kennedy concerning American Indians.
 In the mid 1970s, Miles recorded Roadrunner co-produced by long time friend Jim Paris.
 In 1980 Paris and Miles re-united, and together they produced Sneak Attack with Miles's new band The Regiment, released by Atlantic Records in 1981.